postmanlabs/postman-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-custom_proxies.md

 ---

-Postman’s native apps supports configuring proxies.
+Postman’s native app supports configuring proxies.
 You can either specify to use the system proxy defined in OS or to use a custom global proxy.

 To configure the proxy settings, click the wrench icon on the right side of the header toolbar, choose "Settings", and select the **Proxy** tab.